How Fiberglass Pools Are Made

 The resin and fibreglass

 Once the gelcoat layer has “gelled” it is time to add the fibreglass and resin layer.
 At Pools for Africa, we use one of two methods to add the fibreglass and resin.
-The method depends on the customer’s preference between “The Choppergun Method” or the “Hand Lamination Method”
+The method depends on the customer’s preference between “The Choppergun Method” or the “Hand Lamination Method”.
+See our post Hand Lamination vs Chopper Gun that discusses the differences between the two methods.

 The Choppergun Method